With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-New Mexico Treatment Services Llc is an inpatient rehab facility in Santa Fe, New Mexico that is situated in the 87505 zip code.
-New Mexico Treatment Services Llc provides residential substance abuse treatment.
-It provides motivational interviewing, DBT and relapse prevention.
+New Mexico Treatment Services Llc is an inpatient addiction rehab center in Santa Fe, New Mexico that is located in the 87505 zip code.
+New Mexico Treatment Services Llc offers trauma counseling, brief intervention and substance use counseling approach.
+It Accepts Medicaid.

 Address: 1264 Rodeo Drive, Santa Fe, NM 87505 in Santa Fe County